top of page

 Recruitment of Staff

 Premier School of Dance seeks to attract and retain the best employees and volunteers.
 Positions of employment are advertised with job descriptions that includes child safeguarding.
 Candidates must submit a CV, and undergo a face-to-face interview.
 Successful candidates will have their references checked.
 All new employees undergo induction and receive a copy of our Child Safe Policy and Code of Conduct to sign.
-All staff and volunteers over the age of 14 years, working with children and young people must hold the following

 1. A valid, ‘Not Prohibited’ WWCC issued by the Screening Unit of the Department of Human Services.
 A DCSI clearance can be held until it expires then a WWCC from DHS must be obtained.
 All checks will be verified by Nikki Abdilla in the DHS Screening unit portal.
 WWCCS will be updated every 5 years.